Home / For Commissioners

 Honest about fit

-Every property offers both short-stay and long-stay placements, with no minimum tenancy beyond what is clinically and operationally sensible.
+Every property offers both short stay and long stay placements, with no minimum tenancy beyond what is sensible.
 We price each placement transparently against the support level and review the package every quarter.

 Flexible care packages